kamilburda/genderbench/README.md

 ## Design philosophy

-- We want to cover as many possibilities of using LLMs as possible.
+- We want to cover as many types of behavior as possible.
 - Data and methodological _quality_ are of utmost importance.
 Each data source is manually evaluated and judged.
+The evaluation is mostly done with _trustworthy_ rule-based systems and not with other LLMs.
 - Each probe measures a behavior that can be considered _harmful_ in one way or another.
-- The analysis of the results should be _trustworthy_.
-Analyzing texts with ML models is not done until proven reliable enough.
-- If possible, non-binary genders should be included.
+- If possible, non-binary genders are included.

 ## Probe design